brandonkim44/trivia_game/README.md

 ## Installation

-Please clone this repo and then run:
+Please clone this repo or download it as a zip file, and then run:

 `npm install`